 Financially preparing for marriage

 Deciding to get married is a big commitment, both emotionally and financially.
-Before you make your vows, make sure you feel prepared and you and your partner are on the same page about money.
-Also, read up on wedding costs before you start planning the big day.
+Before you make your vows, make sure you feel prepared and that you and your partner are on the same page about money.

 Attitudes about budgeting, spending, and investing